Total Pageviews

 Side note on Morphine: I had been given this previously for twisted bowel relaxing and for the recovery of my spleen removal.
 The stuff was smooth and worked a treat.
 This time it seemed to be overkill.

 I was cautioned by friends who had new knees that one shouldn't get behind the pain but the pain dissipated and now it is just stiffness and tightness.
-I guess that was good for me to get off them.
+I guess that was good for me to get off the drugs.

 The REHAB: